khudroo/tourism-website/README.md

-# Site Name : Travel Boss
+# Site Name : Sky-Traveler

 ## The third party modules that has been used-